 Are you suffering from seasonal closing syndrome?
-For pool owners, it can be a sad, even depressing time of year.
 A chill is in the air, the days are growing shorter, and the leaves have started to drop.
+For pool owners, this can be a sad, even depressing time of year.
 You know that it’s time to close the pool, but it’s always tough to say goodbye to your warm-weather paradise.
 But you also know you’ll need to ensure the pool is properly closed and winterized to avoid any costly mistakes next spring.

 Clean and Clear at Closing

 Before you close and cover your pool for the winter, you’ll first need to give it a thorough vacuuming and skimming to remove any debris on the floor water surface.
 It’s simple enough to clean and store the ladders, handrails, diving board and skimmer baskets.
 They are easily detachable and can be manually cleaned.
 But you’ll also need to address the water chemistry for the long winter season.

 Water Chemistry Magic